-And quick recommendation that is if there is an opportunity for you to sit together with the grandmothers, that you take that time to do that because we have much to share with you and it's not possible to do that here because we are cognizant and respectful of the family's time.
+9 And quick recommendation that is if there is 10 an opportunity for you to sit together with the 11 grandmothers, that you take that time to do that because we 12 have much to share with you and it's not possible to do 13 that here because we are cognizant and respectful of the 14 family's time.

-And having said that -- can you hold this for me for a minute?
-I'm going to -- yesterday I spoke with Dawnis last night at the grandmother's meeting, and we spoke about your sister, Millie (ph), who was a good friend of mine.
-And I spent a great deal of time and I have quite a bit of her artwork that she gave and that I purchased from her.
-And I told Dawnis that I would find what I have and I would give it back to her so that she can give it to her -- Millie's (ph) children because they don't have anything of hers.
+And having said that -- can you hold this 15 for me for a minute?
+I'm going to -- yesterday I spoke 16 with Dawnis last night at the grandmother's meeting, and we 17 spoke about your sister, Millie (ph), who was a good friend 18 of mine.
+And I spent a great deal of time and I have guite 19 a bit of her artwork that she gave and that I purchased 20 21 from her.
+And I told Dawnis that I would find what I have and I would give it back to her so that she can give it to 22 23 her -- Millie's (ph) children because they don't have anything of hers.
+24 everything but I do have four pieces of her work I want to give back to you that she made, that her hands crafted, so that you can give them to her children.
+And I would -- and I commit to bringing back all that I have of hers to give to you and to give to you so that you can have the work that your auntie made and that you can have the work that your sister made, and I will return it to you.